kovalev-sergey/breezart-client/README.md

 * `port` - not neccessary.
 Default: 1560

 # Properties
-Properties include eponymous preperties described in the device [manual](http://breezart.ru/tech/breezart_smart_home.pdf) (rus)
+Properties include eponymous properties described in the device [manual](http://breezart.ru/tech/breezart_smart_home.pdf) (rus)

 ## Events
 `connect` - Emitted when a connection is successfully established.\
 `error` - Emitted when an error occurs.  \
 `timeout` - Emitted if a response has not been received within 3 seconds.
 This is only to notify. \
 `data` - Emitted when data is received. \
-`disconnect` - Emitted when an error occurs. \
+`disconnect` - Emitted when an error occurs.

 ## License
 Copyright © 2018 Sergey Kovalev https://github.com/kovalev-sergey

 This work is free.
-You can redistribute it and/or modify it under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+You can redistribute it and/or modify it under the terms of the [MIT License](https://opensource.org/licenses/MIT).\
 See LICENSE for full details.